|Nutritional Guidelines (per serving)|

 Remove the green outer leaves and the thick white stalk from the cauliflower, taking care not to break off the florets.
 Cut a deep cross in the bottom of the stem then steam whole over a pan of boiling water until slightly tender but not cooked.
 The cauliflower florets should still be firm.

 Remove the cauliflower from the heat and leave to cool.

 Place the butter into a large saucepan and melt over medium heat.
-Lower the heat then add the finely chopped leeks and cook until the leeks are softening slightly but not cooked thoroughly.
+Lower the heat then add the finely chopped leeks.
+Cook until the leeks are softening slightly but not cooked thoroughly.
 Remove 1 tablespoon of the leeks and keep to one side.

-Add the flour to the remaining leeks in the pan and stir thoroughly, the flour will go lumpy but do not worry stir for 2 to 3 mins; this is to cook out the floury taste and to soften the starch grains in the flour ready to make the sauce.
+Add the flour to the remaining leeks in the pan and stir thoroughly.
+The flour will go lumpy; continue to stir for 2 to 3 mins.

-Turn the heat up to medium and add the milk in one go and stir briskly until all a smooth sauce is formed.
-Continue stirring until the sauce is thick and glossy (about 5 minutes) If the sauce is very thick, add a little more milk, the sauce should be thick but still a little on the runny side.
+Turn the heat up to medium and add the milk all at once.
+Stir briskly until a smooth sauce is formed.
+Continue stirring until the sauce is thick and glossy (about 5 minutes) If the sauce is very thick, add a little more milk; the sauce should be thick but still a little on the runny side.

 Finally, add the grated cheese and stir until melted.
 Remove from the heat.

-Break the cauliflower florets away from the thick, central stalk taking care not to break it into tiny pieces.
-Place these florets in a greased baking dish large enough to hold all the florets in just one layer.
+Break the cauliflower florets away from the central stalk, taking care not to break them into tiny pieces.
+Place these florets in a greased baking dish large enough to hold them all in just one layer.

-Bake in the preheated oven until the sauce is bubbling and golden brown on the top, approx 20 minutes.
-Test the cauliflower is cooked through by piercing with a sharp pointed knife, cook a little longer if necessary.
+Bake until the sauce is bubbling and golden brown on the top, approximately 20 minutes.
+Test the cauliflower is cooked through by piercing with a sharp pointed knife.
+Cook a little longer if necessary.